 The Centre for Addiction and Mental Health (CAMH) was founded in 1998 as a result of the merger of the Clarke Institute of Psychiatry, the Addiction Research Foundation, the Donwood Institute, and the Queen Street Mental Health Centre.

-Some research milestones by CAMH and its founding organizations include:
+Some research milestones by CAMH and its founding organizations include:1974

 The Addiction Research Foundation (now part of CAMH) is named the first World Health Organization (WHO) Collaborating Centre in the field of drugs and alcohol.
 This international collaborative role continues today; in 2008, CAMH research underlies WHO’s adoption of the Global Strategy to Reduce the Harmful Use of Alcohol.

-Addiction Research Foundation develops RIDE (Reduced Impaired Driving Everywhere) program, now used by police across the country.
+Addiction Research Foundation develops RIDE (Reduce Impaired Driving in Etobicoke) as a pilot project beginning Oct.
+1, 1977.
+Today RIDE (now Reduce Impaired Driving Everywhere) is used by police across the country.1992

 CAMH PET studies reveal that most antidepressants miss the key target – serotonin receptors – for treating clinical depression.
 The discovery establishes a standard that anti-depressants being developed for the market be 80 per cent effective in hitting this target.